crosscon/crosscon_soc/examples/bao_with_guests/README.md

 # Bao hypervisor with a single guest example

-Here you can find an example setup that allows you to run Bao with a single guest on top of the CROSSCON SoC.
+Here you can find an example setup that allows you to run Bao with one or two guests on top of the CROSSCON SoC.

 ## Prerequisites